Kodular/Documentation/docs/components/sensors/clock.md

 Methods to convert an instant to text are also available.
-Acceptable patterns are empty string, MM/DD/YYYY HH:<span>MM</span>:ss a, or MMM d, yyyyHH:mm.
-The empty string will provide the default format, which is "MMM d, yyyy HH:<span>MM</span>:ss a" for FormatDateTime "MMM d, yyyy" for FormatDate.
+Acceptable patterns are empty string, MM/DD/YYYY HH:mm:ss a, or MMM d, yyyyHH:mm.
+The empty string will provide the default format, which is "MMM d, yyyy HH:mm:ss a" for FormatDateTime "MMM d, yyyy" for FormatDate.
 To see all possible format, please see <a _target="_blank" href="https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html">here</a>.

 ## Events